St. Xavier's College, Mumbai: Religious affiliation and ethos

 The college is Roman Catholic and the Society of Jesus exercises responsibility over it through a Governing Body whose chairman is the Provincial of the Bombay Province of the Society.
 St. Xavier's College is named after Francis Xavier, a Spanish Jesuit saint of the 16th century who travelled to India.
 The college seeks to give an all-round formation, inculcating both human and spiritual values.
 It gives special consideration to Roman Catholics (under the minority rights enshrined in the Constitution of India) for whose education the college was founded.
-Currently 50% of the seats are reserved for Catholics.
+Currently 50% of the seats are reserved for Christians, with priority given to the Roman Catholic denomination.

 Invocation

 The college invocation is the Ignatian Suscipe: